Koredotcom/docs/docs/xo/virtual-assistants-overview.md

 ### Develop Conversations

-Managing dialogs to keep track of multiple conversation threads, remember the context, and respond to the user tone or sentiment provides the much-needed humane touch to the conversation.
+Managing dialogs to keep track of multiple conversation threads, remember the context, and respond to the user's tone or sentiment provides the much-needed humane touch to the conversation.
 At the same time, this serves the user with accurate and appropriate responses, ensuring a positive experience.

 ### Build a Knowledge Graph